piccolomo/plotext/readme/utilities.md

 ![scatter-tool](https://raw.githubusercontent.com/piccolomo/plotext/master/data/scatter-tool.png)

-- The  `--path` option is used to read from the specified path,
+- The  `--path` option is used to read from the specified path.

-- the `--lines` option is used to plot a long data table at chunks of given `LINES` (1000 by default).
+- The `--lines` option is used to plot a long data table at chunks of given `LINES` (1000 by default).

 - The tool recognizes the keyword `test` as path, to internally downloads and finally remove some test file.
 Here are some example: